How to Get Extreme Savings Without Extreme Couponing

 You can print two coupons per device, says Demer.
 That means if you have two computers in your house, you can print two of the same coupon, from each device, for four total.
 Three devices?
 Six coupons.
 While there are hundreds of different coupon sources online, the software that tracks who’s downloading what is consistent.
 Just consider it their effort to keep you from venturing to the extreme.

 4. Save More With an App

+A newer addition to the stacking technique is using cash back or rebate apps—like Ibotta, Checkout 51, MobiSave and SavingStar.
 With Ibotta, you unlock rebates before shopping, scan your receipt afterward for proof of purchase, and get cash back.
 You can link a store loyalty account, too.
 Speaking of which, if you’re loyal to a major grocer, Nelson suggests also using the store’s app.
 “You’re able to download store coupons to your store loyalty card—all of the big national chains have apps that do this.”